 The National Association of Hispanic Nurses (NAHN) offers several academic scholarships for Hispanic nurses that are rewarded yearly.
 To be eligible for a NAHN scholarship, a candidate must be enrolled in a degree program offered by an accredited institution of higher learning.
 Additionally, scholarship candidates must be active NAHN members for a minimum of ½ of a year.
 The available scholarships include the UnitedHealth Foundation ($5,000 per year for 3 years), the NurseTm Scholarship ($1,000), and the Hector Gonzalez Past Presidents Scholarship ($4,000).

 The National Association of Hispanic Nurses (NAHN), which was established in 1975, holds the distinction of being the leading professional organization dedicated to serving the Latino nurse population.
 NAHN’s mission is to advocate and promote educational opportunities for healthcare workers.
-Better trained nurses and the removal of identified barriers allows for the improvement of healthcare initiatives in underserved Hispanic communities.
+Better trained nurses and the removal of identified barriers allow for the improvement of healthcare initiatives in underserved Hispanic communities.
 The National Association of Hispanic Nurses’ membership exceeds 275,000.

 8. National Black Nurses Association (NBNA) Scholarships

-The National Black Nurses Association (NBNA) Scholarships includes sixteen different awards that range from $1,000 to $15,000.
+The National Black Nurses Association (NBNA) Scholarships include sixteen different awards that range from $1,000 to $15,000.
 Each scholarship to be awarded is given to scholarship candidates for a variety of purposes.
-A partial list includes scholarships for minority nurses who have a financial need but great academic achievement, those pursuing a doctoral nursing degree, a pediatric nursing specialty, a nursing leadership degree, or for nursing students interested in social justice.
+A partial list includes scholarships for minority nurses who have a financial need but great academic achievement, those pursuing a doctoral nursing degree, a pediatric nursing specialty, a nursing leadership degree, or nursing students interested in social justice.
 The NBNA scholarships are offered to any nursing degree candidate who is studying for an undergraduate or graduate degree from an accredited nursing school.

 The National Black Nurses Association (NBNA) was established in 1971 in the state of Ohio, and currently maintains 115 chapters representing about 200,000 black nurses throughout the nation.
-Through its various scholarships, the NBNA encourages intellectual pursuits and continuing education for the African American nursing professionals nationwide.
+Through its various scholarships, the NBNA encourages intellectual pursuits and continuing education for African American nursing professionals nationwide.

 9. NHHF Hispanic Health Professional Student Scholarship

 The National Hispanic Health Foundation (NHHF) offers the Hispanic Health Professional Student Scholarship on an annual basis.
 This minority nursing scholarship was established in 2004 and is given to a health professional that remains committed to serving the many Hispanic communities across the country.
-To be eligible, students must be enrolled as a full-time graduate student in one of the following disciplines — Dentistry, Pharmacy, Nursing, Public Health, Medicine, or Pharmacy, be committed to serving the underserved Hispanic population, and have a minimum Grade Point Average of 3.0.
+To be eligible, students must be enrolled as full-time graduate students in one of the following disciplines — Dentistry, Pharmacy, Nursing, Public Health, Medicine, or Pharmacy, be committed to serving the underserved Hispanic population, and have a minimum Grade Point Average of 3.0.
 Students are encouraged to apply online.

 The National Hispanic Health Foundation (NHHF) is a nonprofit organization that was established in the mid-1990s.
 The foundation’s objective is to offer resources to healthcare professionals who are committed to serving the United States’ Hispanic population.
 During the past 19 years, the NHHF has provided nearly 100 scholarships in excess of $299,000!
 The NHHF partners with other research and development organizations dedicated to improving future policymaking with regard to the Hispanic Population.